lalimasharda/CSC-540-Project_DBMS-Application/README.md

 # CSC-540-Project_DBMS-Application

-Simple DBMS application for a Car Servicing Portal.
+DBMS application for a Car Servicing Portal.

 Language used - Java